 Focus and press the shutter button completely.
 The three bracketed shots will be taken in this sequence: standard exposure, decreased exposure, and increased exposure.

 Canceling AEB

-- Follow steps 1 and 2 to turn off the AEB range display. - The AEB setting will also be canceled automatically if the power switch is set to <OFF>, flash recycling is completed, etc.
+- Follow steps 1 and 2 to turn off the AEB range display. - The AEB setting will be canceled automatically if the power is turned off, flash recycling is completed, etc.